Liouville quantum gravity as a mating of trees: Quantum surfaces

-Part~\eqref{it::quantum_wedge_invariance} also follows from this argument because if we fix $u > 0$ and take $C' = C+u$, the law of the canonical descriptions of the surfaces associated with the field with area rescaled by $e^C$ and the field with area rescaled by $e^{C'}$ will have the same limit as $C \to \infty$ (with $u$ fixed). \end{proof}
+Part~\eqref{it::quantum_wedge_invariance} also follows from this argument because if we fix $u > 0$ and take $C' = C+u$, the law of the circle average embeddings of the surfaces associated with the field with area rescaled by $e^C$ and the field with area rescaled by $e^{C'}$ will have the same limit as $C \to \infty$ (with $u$ fixed).
+(We also note that part~\eqref{it::quantum_wedge_invariance} can be seen directly from the definition of a quantum wedge.) \end{proof}

 We finish with the following characterization of an $\alpha$-quantum wedge which will be useful later in the article.
 (This characterization, along with its companion Proposition~\ref{prop::quantum_cone_characterization} for quantum cones, may seem trivial.
 However, both results will be useful for showing that certain surfaces are $\alpha$-quantum wedges or cones which at first glance may not appear to be so.)